Calendar Icon White

 The key differentiator to understand is this.
 Workspace-only DLP that scans files at rest is not enough for Gemini.
 Gemini requires prompt-path controls that operate inline, at the browser or interaction layer, because that is where sensitive data actually moves.

-• Inline enforcement capabilities.
-Look for real-time block, warn, and redact actions that happen before data reaches the model or before responses are returned; post-event alerts are not sufficient.
+Block, warn, or redact actions must occur before data reaches the model or before outputs are returned.
+Post-event alerts do not reduce risk.

-• Centralized policy management across AI tools.
-Policies should be defined once and applied consistently across ChatGPT, Gemini, and other GenAI apps, rather than managed in silos.
+Policies should be defined once and enforced consistently across ChatGPT, Gemini, and other GenAI tools.

-• Time to deploy and operational overhead.
-Long deployment cycles, heavy agents, or complex tuning requirements slow adoption and increase the likelihood the project stalls.
+Heavy agents, long rollout cycles, or complex tuning increase the likelihood the project stalls.

 🎥Strac and AI DLPL: A Unified Protection